Chopinsky/vue-ahead/vue-ahead/docs/guide/setup.md

 </script>
 ```

-## Install for a Generic Application
+## Install as a Standalone Vue Component

-Alternatively, you can import the VueJS runtime with the control in browser, and create a Vue instance to use the control.
+Alternatively, you can import the VueJS runtime with the control in a browser, and create a Vue instance to use the control.

-For example, the `index.html` or `index.php` file below shows the simpliest way of importing the control and use it in your application:
+For example, the `index.html` or `index.php` file below shows the simplest way of importing the control and use it in your application:

 ```html
 <script src="https://cdn.jsdelivr.net/npm/vue"></script>